Email me (remove spaces) My Facebook page My Twitter account My Flickr photos My Youtube videos

 About Gabe Emerson:

-I’m 27 and recently finished grad school at the University of Minnesota in Minneapolis with a Masters of Computer Science.
-I got my BS in Computer Science from the University of Alaska Fairbanks, and am interested in Geographic Information Systems, computer security, digital forensics, and related fields.
-I’m currently living in Minneapolis, MN.
+I’m currently living in St. Paul MN.
+I went to grad school at the University of Minnesota and have a Masters of Computer Science.
+I got my BS in Computer Science from the University of Alaska Fairbanks.
+I’m interested in Geographic Information Systems, computer security, digital forensics, and related fields.

 I grew up in a small bush community in Southeast Alaska, where my family fished commercially.
 Both my sister and I were homeschooled until 8th Grade.
 My hometown, Funter Bay, is about 20 miles from Juneau.
 A mining and cannery ghost town, it was home to about 10 year-round residents during my childhood, with the population increasing in the summer.